Guide for Publishers

 - datasets that are sources for Key Performance Indicators used within the organisation.

 It is important to note that some data will never be appropriate to publish as Open Data, for example, data publication that would lead to a violation of the fundemental right to privacy under data protection legislation, or data that may be classified for security reasons.
 The Central Statistics Office can also provide support on the statistical anonymisation of data for publication purposes.
+Further information and guidance on anonymisation is available on the website of the Office of the Data Protection Commissioner.

 Is the data compliant with the Technical Framework?